iai-callgrind/iai-callgrind/docs/src/installation/prerequisites.md

 ## Installation of Valgrind

-Iai-Callgrind is intentionally independent from a specific version of valgrind.
+Iai-Callgrind is intentionally independent of a specific version of valgrind.
 However, Iai-Callgrind was only tested with versions of valgrind >= `3.20.0`.
 It is therefore highly recommended to use a recent version of valgrind.
 Bugs get fixed, the supported platforms are expanded ...
 Also, if you want or need to,